dgao95/Share-to-public/README.md

 # Share-to-public
-# This is an example with messy data labels in PBI visual
+# This is examples for public sharing